Papaya Health Benefits

 The researchers found that men who consumed the most lycopene-rich fruits were 82 percent less likely to have prostate cancer compared to those who consumed the least amount of such fruits.
 (The researchers also found an 86 percent reduced risk for prostate cancer among men who drank the most green tea.)
 Another finding was that men who regularly consumed both green tea and lycopene-rich fruits enjoyed protection that was greater than either one individually.

 Papaya supplements are available as chewable wafers or tablets.
 Look for brands that contain at least 25 to 30 mg of papain per dose and follow dosing instructions on the package.
-Papaya supplements can be taken with or after meals.
+Papaya supplements can be taken with or after meals for papaya health benefits.

 Jian L et al Tea and lycopene protect against prostate cancer.
 Asia Pac J Clin Nutr 2007; 16 Suppl 1:453-57.